 Patient support groups

-As Hubertus Wald Tumor Center – University Cancer Center (UCCH) we take it for granted to support our patients in getting involved with patient self-help groups.
-The contact information about patient support groups cooperating with the UCCH and supra-regional one can be found at the bottom of this page.
+As the Hubertus Wald Tumor Center - University Cancer Center (UCCH), we see it as a matter of course to support our patients in their contact with self-help groups.
+The contact details of the self-help groups cooperating with the UCCH and other supra-regional self-help groups can be found further down on the page.

 PD Dr. med.
 Andreas Block, MBA

-For more information on the range of services offered by the self-help groups, please contact:
+Further information on the services offered by the self-help groups can be found at:

 +49 (0) 40 7410 - 57835